Enzo-kneipp/ISD_01/README.md

 have one or more bank accounts.

 ## Author
-[Your name]
+Enzo Kneipp

 ## Assignment
-Assignment [assignment number]: [Indicate the name and description of the current assignment]
+Assignment 01: Classes, Encapsulation, and Unit Test Planning

 ## Encapsulation
-[use this section to explain how Encapsulation was achieved in the BankAccount and Transaction classes.]
+Encapsulation in the `Client` and `BankAccount` classes was achieved by using private attributes (`__client_number`, `__balance`, etc.) and exposing only necessary properties using getter methods.